-- First version of kernel written by Linus Torvalds in Helsinki in 1991 - Kernel was in principle inspired by various UNIX systems and using GNU tools for standard work - Quickly became popular anyone can take it and use for any needs, adopt (modify it), etc. - Used in small embedded (commonly network) devices, mobile devices (book readers, Android, ...), personal computers, servers (from home level to biggest data centers), ... - Nowadays powering most of the Internet - Anyone can contribute not only code, also documentation, design, translations, ...
+- Kernel was in principle inspired by various UNIX systems and using GNU tools for standard work - Quickly became popular anyone can take it and use for any needs, adopt (modify it), etc. - Used in small embedded (commonly network) devices, mobile devices (book readers, Android, ...), personal computers, servers (from home level to biggest data centers), ... - Nowadays powering most of the Internet - Anyone can contribute not only code, also documentation, design, translations, ... - Most of people working with UNIX are using Linux (or macOS)